haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 *__Note__* that, in contrast to HADDOCK2.X, we have much more flexibility in defining our workflow.
 As an example, we could use this flexibility by introducing a clustering step after the initial rigid-body docking stage, selecting a given number of models per cluster and refining all of those.
-For an example of this strategy see the BONUS 4 section about ensemble docking.
+For an example of this strategy see the  4 section about ensemble docking.

 <hr>